Hulk (footballer): Zenit

-On 3 September 2012, Hulk completed a transfer of €60 million, with Porto receiving €40 million, to Russian Premier League club FC Zenit Saint Petersburg, reuniting with former Porto teammate Bruno Alves.
+On 3 September 2012, Hulk completed a transfer of €60 million, with Porto receiving €40 million, to Russian Premier League club Zenit, reuniting with former Porto teammate Bruno Alves.
 This transfer fee caused a lot of debate and a great stir since Mitrofanov, General director from Zenit denied publicly.
 Russian media R-Sport even claimed that Mitrofanov had shown the media the sales contract and the fee on the contract was €40 million and not €60 million.
 However, Porto also confirmed in its unaudited quarterly report in Q1 2012–13 that the club did not pay for third parties ownership (15%), agent fee nor solidarity contribution (5%), which all normally included in the transfer fee, as in the case of Radamel Falcao.

 Hulk scored his first goal for his new club in only his second league match, against FC Krylia Sovetov Samara, finding the net with a trademark shot from outside the box in a 2–2 away draw.

 In the second half of September, media speculation reported that teammates Igor Denisov and Aleksandr Kerzhakov were unsatisfied with Hulk's wage, and that they demanded renegotiation of their contracts.
 As a result, they were sent to the youth squad.
 Denisov replied in an interview with Sport Express stating that his stand-off with club management was over "the proper organisation of the team.
 And respect for the Russian players which Zenit has always relied upon".
 A few days after the feud, he scored and assisted in a 2–1 win against FC Baltika Kaliningrad for the fifth round of the Russian Cup.
 A few weeks later, he scored his first Champions League goal for Zenit and provided an assist in a 3–2 loss against A.C.
 Milan in the second matchday of group stage.